 As individuals, you have the responsibility and duty to become actively engaged in partisan politics.
-I am not here as a recruiter for the Republican Party, although I will be glad to take membership applications at the door.
+I am not here as a recruiter for the Republican Party although I will be glad to take membership applications at the door.
 What I am saying is that you cannot, as individuals, expect to achieve concrete political results if you are unwilling to join and work for the party of your choice.
 It is only within a party that you can help to determine party policy, help select candidates for party nomination and work for their eventual election.
-It is only within a political party that you can till and fertilize the soil which will produce the kind of legislators who will, for example, get some of our basic problems out of politics.
-Many like myself in the political arena are disappointed that professional problems are not working as actively as they should in a political party.
-If this is true across the land, then I say professionally trained people have no complaint when they find the halls of our legis attrees slowly filling up with those whose views are diametrically opposed to their own.
+It is only within a political party that you can till and fertilize the soil which will produce the kind of legislators who will, for example, get some of our basic problems, state and national, out of politics.
+Many like myself in the political arena are disappointed that more of our highly motivated citizens are not working as actively as they should be in a political party.
+If this is true across the land, then I say professionally and business trained people have no complaint when they find the halls of our legislative bodies slowly filling up with those whose views are diametrically opposed to their own.

-I will go even further and say that, beyond your clear call to duty as individuals, the second transmission association, if the popes to be effective in promoting its programs must take an active interest, as an organization, in the nomination and election of legislative candidates.
-You can deliberate at this Congress and devise the filest program in the world and all of your efforts will go for naught if your degalization is willing to stand on the sidelines and permit the election of legislators whose views are contrary to your basic philosophies.
+I will go even further and say that, beyond your clear call to duty as individuals, your professional and business associations, if they hope to be effective in promoting their programs and polities must take an active interest, as organized groups, in the nomination and election of legislative candidates.
+You can discuss and deliberate issues in local organization meetings and come up with strongly worded resolutions and yet all of your efforts will go for naught if the group is willing to stand naively on the sidelines and permit the election of legislators whose views are contrary to your basic philosophies.
 The day has long since passed when you can confine your political efforts to education after the elections have been held.
-How, I ask you, can even the most efficient state or national association staff sell your philosophy to a Congressman who owes his political allegiance to some other group or organization leader.
+How, I ask you, can even the most efficient local, state, or national association staff sell your philosophy to a Congressman who owes his political allegiance to some other group or organization leader.

-I am not suggesting that your organization become the wing or adjunct to one of our political parties.
-I hope, however, that I have made it crystal clear that I believe your organization cannot afford to be neutral in any political contest where one candidate is for and the other against everything for which you stand.
+I am not suggesting that the local Chamber of Commerce, the PTA, or the groups representating business or the professions become the wing or adjunct to one of our political parties.
+I hope, however, that I have made it crystal clear that I believe none of us can afford to be neutral in any political contest where one candidate is for and the other against everything for which we stand.
 Nor indeed, do I see much hope for America if our best citizens and our most respected groups stand smugly aside while the real struggle is being fought and permit victory by default for those whose policies can lead only to the collapse of our nation.